 Central questions in the study of music

 What does music mean?
 What does it do?
 These are the queries at the heart of this module.
-You'll explore how music conveys meanings and impacts its social contexts, before moving into investigations of audiences, performances, and film music.
+You'll explore how music conveys meanings and has an impact within its social contexts before moving into investigations of audiences, performances, and film music.
 The module incorporates a focus on the transmission of music, examining how it is edited, notated, and recorded.
 The final part looks at music in relation to specific social and historical contexts, incorporating case studies of works of western art music from the eighteenth, nineteenth, and twentieth centuries.

 What you will study